strongloop/tracing-example-app/README.md

 The purpose of this example is demonstrate the tracing feature of StrongLoop Arc.
 To view the feature, we need to "trace" a node process, which in this case is a simple HTTP server.
-THe server we include consists of one route at `/` that starts an internal loop when triggered.
+The server we include consists of one route at `/` which starts an internal busy loop when triggered.
+We do this to generate fluctuations (and thus more data) for the StrongLoop Arc tracing graphs.

-The application is a simple HTTP server with one route at `/`, when triggered starts an interal loop to keep the server busy..
-When `GET` requests are made to that endpoint, the server starts an internal loop to keep itself busy.
-We want to keep the server busy to generate fluctionse, which in turn helps generate tracing data.

 ## How to run the example